Where to Buy

 GBM Assessment (Score: 6.5/10)

-Romain Rolland received the Nobel Prize in Literature in 1915 for his monumental ten-volume novel Jean-Christophe, a sweeping bildungsroman tracing the life of a German-born musician across the cultural landscape of pre-war Europe.
-The novel is an impassioned plea for Franco-German reconciliation and mutual understanding, written by a committed pacifist who refused to support either side during the First World War.
-Rolland's moral authority extended well beyond literature, as his ideas on nonviolent resistance profoundly influenced Mahatma Gandhi.
+Jean-Christophe is a massive ten-volume bildungsroman tracing the life of a German-born musician across the cultural landscape of pre-war Europe.
+The novel is an impassioned plea for Franco-German reconciliation and mutual understanding, written by Romain Rolland, a committed pacifist who refused to support either side during the First World War.
+Rolland’s moral authority extended well beyond literature, as his ideas on nonviolent resistance shaped Mahatma Gandhi.
+The novel earned him the Nobel Prize in Literature in 1915.

 Awards & Adaptations